gaseri/website/docs/en/tutorials/gromacs/6-tpi/index.md

 ## Summary

-In this tutorial we looked at how to use GROMACS to perform test particle insertion in order to get the excess chemical potential of a united-atom OPLS methane.
+In this tutorial, we looked at how to use GROMACS to perform test particle insertion in order to get the excess chemical potential of a united-atom OPLS methane.